bigfix/developer.bigfix.com/site/pages/get-started/custom-content/index.md

 Debugger and the interactive sandbox, the [Online Evaluator] (/evaluate/), that you can use to develop and test your custom solution. -->

-If you own a BigFix Lifecycle or a BigFix Compliance version 9.5 Patch 2 or later license, you can exercise your Client Relevance Language queries on the target clients also directly from the WebUI using the BigFix Query Application.
-For more information, click [BigFix Query](https://help.hcltechsw.com/bigfix/9.5/webui/WebUI/Users_Guide/c_bigfix_query.html).
+If you own a BigFix Lifecycle or a BigFix Compliance license, you can exercise your Client Relevance Language queries on the target clients also directly from the WebUI using the BigFix Query Application.
+For more information, click [Get Started with BigFix Query](https://help.hcl-software.com/bigfix/11.0/webui/WebUI/Users_Guide/c_bigfix_query.html).

 Select [Examples](/examples/) in the main toolbar and then the name of the scenario shown in the graphic to  see the steps to run to implement it.